 Create a list of non-standard questions and perform mock interviews with your job seekers.
-Later, discuss their answers and offer advice for improvement, so they won’t be caught off guard in the interview.
+Later, discuss their answers and offer advice for improvement to not be caught off guard in the interview.

 Prepare job seekers for these and other non-traditional questions:

 Anyone can do a simple web search to uncover basic facts about the company.
-Help job seekers bring unique details to the interview such as little-known facts, historical references, and more.
-This is a chance to impress the interviewer with their knowledge.
+Help job seekers bring unique details to the interview, such as little-known facts, historical references, and more.
+They will impress the interviewer with their knowledge.

 You should also prepare job seekers for “homework” tasks.
 Many companies will require proof of ability to perform work.
 Run mock tests with job seekers to ensure they’ll be able to prove their skills and experience.
 Doing this will also help you determine if job seekers are interested enough to go “above and beyond” the standard interview process.

-Homework tasks will vary depending on the position the job seeker is vying for.
-Use examples from past job seeker interviews, or create your own tasks.
-These could be writing samples, art work, budget sheets, or other materials related to the duties they would be performing on the job.
+Homework tasks will vary depending on the position for which the job seeker is vying.
+Use examples from past job seeker interviews, or create your own.
+These could be writing samples, artwork, budget sheets, or other materials related to the duties they would be performing on the job.

 You have the power to help job seekers like Thomas and Beatrice succeed.
 Paying attention to and addressing warning signs will prevent red flags from coming up in the interview.

 Being prepared for off-script or offbeat questions will help job seekers remain calm under pressure.
-Expecting “homework” tasks and being prepared to show proof of work ability will help job seekers demonstrate they have the skills necessary to excel at the job.
+Expecting “homework” tasks and being ready to show proof of workability will help job seekers demonstrate they have the skills necessary to excel at the job.

 What are you doing to help job seekers wow employers in interviews?
 Let us know in the comments!